RNS-ago/aywen/README.md

 <img src="docs/logo_transparent.png" alt="Aywen Logo" width="300">
 </h1><br>

 Aywen is a lightweight toolkit for preprocessing, validating, and feature‑engineering wildfire incident and dispatch datasets.
-It provides a reproducible pipeline to load multiple CSVs, normalize and match incidents with dispatches, and generate QA/QC artifacts.
+It provides a reproducible pipeline to load multiple CSVs, normalize and match incidents with dispatches.
 It also includes geospatial helpers to attach zone metadata from shapefiles.

 ## Requirements
 - Python: >= 3.11